Considering Moving to Evergreen CO?

 Click Below To View This Video on Evergreen

-Lets start with Winter, since this season was actually our primary concern.
+Lets start with Winter in Evergreen Co, since this season was actually our primary concern.
 Winter conditions vary depending on home elevation.
-Most homes in Evergreen are located between 7,000 feet to 9,000 feet.
+Most homes in Evergreen Co are located between 7,000 feet to 9,000 feet.
 The lower the elevation the less snow, typically.
 Between November and February we will get a few snow storms delivering anything from a dusting to around 9 inches.
-From March to April (Spring) we may encounter two or three big snow storms delivering around 12 to 18 inches of snow each time.
+From March to April (Spring) we may encounter three or four big snow storms delivering around 12 to 18 inches of snow each time.
 There are your typical heavy snow days where all elevations accumulate heavy snow.
 No problem.
 Just shovel your way to the car and get going about your day.

 As mentioned, snow does fall, but does not typically accumulate on the roads and may not have much bearing on your plans for your day.
 About 10% of the time the snow is a little heavier and the road crews do a great job of keeping them cleared off.